drminix/neuralnetwork/documents/neuralnetwork.md

 2. People started using human brain analogy which is a overly simplified analogy.
 It's hard to convey the intuition behind NN.
 3. Neuroscientist have no idea what a single neuron is doing...

+## Unbiased vs Consistent estimator
+Estimator is said to be unbiased if the expected value of estimator is equal to the true parameter.
+That is E(X) = u.
+Estimator might be biased but consistent.
+In this case, estimator becomes unbiased estimator if we collect more datasets.

+## How to fix NN when it has high bias.
+When our model has high bias, it means that our estimator is unbiased estimators, meaning that there is a difference between the expected value of our estimator, E(X) and the true parameter u.
+That is, bias = E(X) - u.
+In NN, it usually means that our NN model is not trainined enough with the training set.
+High bias can be alleviated by using (1) a bigger network (more neurons or deeper layers), (2) increasing the number of iterations, (3) or using a different type of NN.

+## How to fix NN when it has high variance
+When the prediction error for test set is high, it is most likely to have high variance problem.
+High Variance can be alleviated by using (1) more training dataset eith by collecting more data set or using data augmentation, (2) using L-2 regualrization technique to penalize the cost function if W gets too large, (3) using a technique like dropout, (4) early stopping to stop training when the prediction errors on training set and dev set start to diverge.
+L-2 regularizaiton technique is also called weight decay, since the regularizaiton term forces W to become smaller at every iteration.

+## Optimization
+Deep learning is a highly iterative process so it is important to be able to try out ideas quickly.
+It is especially important when the training set is very large.
+So how do we make NN train faster?

+1. normalize input feature vector X so that every element is in the same scale.
+Standardlize them by $x-mean /variance$.

+2. Pervent weight vanishing or exploding by using clever weight initialization method like xaiver random initilization method.

+3. Batch gradient descent vs Mini-batch gradient descent In batch gradient descent, you go through every examples in the training-set before you update the training set.
+The downside of gradient descent is that it takes long before we update the network.
+In mini-batch gradient descent, we don't wait until you process all the training dataset.
+Training set is divided into a smaller subset and gradient descent update is performed for each subset.
+If we set the mini batch size to be 1, then we are doing a stochastic gradient descent update.
+The biggest problem with stochastic gradient descent is that it is slow since we are not taking advantage of vectorization.

+How do we choose the right mini-batch size?
+If the training set is small, use a batch gradient descent(size = m).
+If the training set is large, use a mini-batch gradient descent(size = 2^6(64), 2^7(128), 2^8(256)) Make sure that it fits CPU/GPU memory.

+4. Gradient descent with momentum
+It almost always converges faster than standard gradient descent algorithm.
+Basic idea is to compute an exponentially weighted average of gradients and then use that gradient to update your weight.
+Instead of using $dw$ and $db$ to update your parameters, use exponentially weighted moving averages. that is use $V_{dw}$ and $V_{db}$ where $V_{dw} = \beta V_{dw} + (1-\beta) dw$. $W = W - alpha * V_{dw}$ It smooth out the  steps of gradient descent.
+There is new hyper parameter, $\beta = 0.9$

+- Exponentially weighted moving average has a formula of $V_t = \beta V_{t-1} + (1-\beta) V_{t-1}$. $V_t$ is approximately averaging over $1/(1-\beta) $ days.
+For example, $\beta=0.9$ represents 10 days.
+Weight of each day varies with the formula $(0.9)^x$.
+Not as accurate as moving window but it has very memory foot print since we only need to store one variable, $\theta_t$

+- $V_t = \beta V_{t-1} + (1-\beta) V_{t-1}$ is not accurate during the initial phase since we start with $V_0=0$.
+One way to fix this issue is to use the following bias correction method.
+So instead of taking $V_t$, take $V_t/(1-\beta^t)$.
+When t is large, it becomes $V_t$ so this fomrula becomes identical to the original exponentially weighted moving average formula.
+It is not used much in practice.

+5. RMSprop
+- RMSprop stands for root mean square prop.
+It has similar effect as momentum.
+It has effect of damping out the oscillation.
+It can also speed up gradient descent.
+- Basically we divide the parameters such as $dw$ by its root mean squared so that if the target parameter is large, $S_{dw}$ will be big thus dividing $dw$ with $S_{dw}$ will slow down the update.

+- $S_{dw} = \beta S_{dw} + (1-\beta) dw^2$
+- $W = W - alpha * (dw / \sqrt(S_{db}+e))$

+6. ADAM(Adaptive Moment Estimation) optimization algorithm
+- Combination of momentum + RMSProp to dampen out the oscillation!
+It converges faster than the standard gradient descent.
+- Commonly used algirhtm proven to be very effective.
+It has the following parameters. learning rate(a), $\beta_1$ for momentum typially set to 0.9, $\beta_2$ for RMS prop typically set to 0.999, and the epsilon typically set to $10^{-8}$
+- Typically, values of $\beta_1$ and $\beta_2$ are fixed and we only need to tune \alpha.

+7. Hyper parameter tuning -- learning rate decay
+- Slowly reduce the learning rate as it converges.
+- method1: $alpha = 1/(decay_rate * epoch_number) * alpha_0$
+- there are other method such as exponential decay like $alpha = 0.95^{epoch_number}$

+8. Problem of local optima
+- In high-dimensional space, it's very highly unlike that you get stuck in local optima in all direction.
+It could be a saddle point (it can go down in other direction).
+- Problem is with plateaus.
+Plateaus can really slow down learning and a plateau is a region where the derivative is close to zero for a long time.

 ## Useful references
 1. http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/
 2. https://stats.stackexchange.com/questions/211436/why-do-we-normalize-images-by-subtracting-the-datasets-image-mean-and-not-the-c